lazuee/npm-preview/README.md

 ## npm-preview

-> `npm-preview` is a workflow template to preview and test packages, including monorepos, from any repo before publishing to NPM.
+> `npm-preview` is a workflow template for publishing preview versions of open-source packages.

+> [!WARNING]
+> Packages published from the branch where this workflow runs will overwrite any existing packages.

 ### Setup